kavyakrishnan19/Data-Analysis/README.md

 [Supply Chain Inventory Stock Analysis](./Supply-chain-inventory-analysis): Analyzed supply chain and inventory stock data using Excel, SQL, and Python to identify demand patterns, stock movement, and inventory performance.
 Built interactive Tableau dashboards to visualize inventory trends and key supply chain KPIs for data-driven decision making.

 [Ecommerce Sales and Customer Insights](./customer-insights): SQL-based analysis of ecommerce sales and customer data to uncover trends, patterns and key performance metrics.
 Focused on querying, aggregations to derive customer insights.

+[Credit Card Analysis](./Credit_Card_Financial_Dashboard): To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.